-Childcare centres are first cab off the rank for Dietary Hawk training and certification
+Childcare centres are first cab off the rank for Dietary Hawk training

 Training and certification to help food service businesses, including early childhood education and care (ECEC) services, to navigate increasingly complex dietary requirement demands has launched in South Australia.